Compressed representation of Learning Spaces: On the mathematics of Knowledge Spaces

 \section{On the mathematics of Knowledge Spaces}

 Coming back to the knowledge structure $(Q_1, {\cal K}_1)$ from Figure 1, note that the knowledge states $\{a, b\}$ and $\{b, c\}$ belong to ${\cal K}_1$, yet their union $\{a, b, c\}$ doesn't.
-A knowledge structure $(Q, {\cal K})$ which avoids this type of anomality is called a {\it Knowledge Space}\footnote{We shall stick to this terminology though earlier names exist, such as union-closed set system or dual closure system.}.
+A knowledge structure $(Q, {\cal K})$ which avoids this type of anomality is called a {\it Knowledge Space}\footnote{We mention in passing that evidently each Knowledge Space satisfies (LC), but the converse fails.}.
 Thus it holds that